giantswarm/docs/swarmdocs/content/guides/java.md

 +++
-title = "Swarmify Java and JavaSpark" description = "This guide shows you how to create, deploy, and run a simple Java/Spark/Maven project on Giant Swarm" date = "2014-12-09" type = "page" weight = 100
+title = "Swarmify Java and Spark" description = "This guide shows you how to create, deploy, and run a simple Java/Spark/Maven project on Giant Swarm" date = "2014-12-09" type = "page" weight = 100 categories = ["advanced"]
 +++

-# Swarmify Java and JavaSpark
+# Swarmify Java and Spark

 There are tons of Java web stacks.
 For our first example we chose [Spark](http://www.sparkjava.com/) a tiny Sinatra inspired framework in Java 8.